bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT price FROM fruits WHERE price = greatest((SELECT price FROM fruits ORDER BY price asc limit 1),(SELECT price FROM fruits ORDER BY price desc limit 1));

 Give up?
 It does exactly the same thing as the previous example.
 Just using **SELECT** statements to return the values to the greatest function.
 Remember that **limit** only returns as many results as you say it can (in this case one).
 So, if we arrange the columns from lowest to highest, and highest to lowest, and only take the first results, it would be exactly the same as using the max and min statements.
-Let’s go through this slowly to figure out exactly what we are doing.
+Let's go through this slowly to figure out exactly what we are doing.

      SELECT price FROM fruits WHERE price = greatest(({.29,.15,.25 } ORDER BY price asc limit 1) ,({.29,.15,.25 } ORDER BY price desc limit 1));